AstrobioMike/AstrobioMike.github.io/genomics/where_to_start.md

 <br>

 # Read error correction
-Probably not all that surprisingly, read error correction in the past has made incredible differences in the resulting assemblies and analyses I've been able to pull out of datasets.
-When I'm comparing assemblies (genome or metagenome) done under different parameters or with different programs, I usually throw one or two in that were assembled without an error correction step, and they are consistently worse – when considering generic assembly stats and when considering recovered genomes in my experience).
+When I'm comparing assemblies (genome or metagenome) done under different parameters or with different programs, I usually throw in some that were assembled with and without a read error correction step, and anecdotally error corrections seems to improve things – at least when considering generic assembly stats.
+That doesn't mean it's always the case though.

 I'm sure there are many tools that perform this task – and please shoot me a message if you know of and prefer some others so I can add them here – but I haven't yet ventured further than the error correction available with the [SPAdes assembler](http://cab.spbu.ru/software/spades/).
 Overall SPAdes has given me excellent results with reconstructing genomes from axenic or very clean enrichment cultures, but it can become a bit too memory intensive with some more complicated samples like diverse metagenomes.
 In those cases, I still run my error correction step through SPAdes with the `--only-error-correction` flag set, and then I take the error corrected reads to another assembler.

-I imagine there may be some scenarios where error correction would hurt more than help (because all things seem to happen with data), and there may be some particular analysis you want to run where error correction might muddy the signal you're looking for, but barring any unusual context, I would advocate to pretty much always run a program that is designed to correct errors – especially if you are going to be assembling.
+I imagine there may be some scenarios where error correction would hurt more than help (because all things seem to happen with data), and there may be some particular analysis you want to run where error correction might muddy the signal you're looking for, but barring any unusual context, if you are trying different assemblies, I would advocate for incorporating some with a read error correction step.

 <br>

 ---